• Menu

 A palisade peach.
 Photo by: kara brugman

-These peaches are especially tasty when consumed in western Colorado or even on the Front Range because they’re picked exactly when they’ve reached peak ripeness.
-Compare that to fruit that’s harvested early in order to withstand however long it takes to travel from orchards to grocery stores, and Palisade peaches win every time.
+These peaches are especially tasty when consumed in Western Colorado or even on the Front Range because they’re picked exactly when they’ve reached peak ripeness.
+Compare that to fruit that’s harvested early to withstand however long it takes to travel from orchards to grocery stores, and Palisade peaches win every time.

 History